+Internal all and Constant and A

+Intended specific outcomes Assessment criteria

+Once a student has engaged with the Students should provide evidence

+course, its processes and materials, that they can:

+the student should be able to: (The evidence should include

+references to case law where

+appropriate)

-Intended specific outcomes Assessment criteria Once a student has engaged with the Students should provide evidence course, its processes and materials, that they can: the student should be able to: (The evidence should include references to case law where appropriate) Understand and explain the structure, Explain the classification of purpose and working of the Bill of human rights contained in the Rights Bill of Rights; Outline and explain the obligations imposed by the Bill of Rights;
+Understand and explain the structure, Explain the classification of

+purpose and working of the Bill of Rights human rights contained in the Bill of Rights;

-Explain which bodies are bound by the Bill of Rights; Explain who benefits from the protection of the Bill of Rights; Explain the difference and effect of direct and indirect application of the Bill of Rights on statute law, common law and customary law with reference to case law; Outline the impact of states of emergencies on various entrenched human rights.
-Understand and explain approaches to constitutional interpretation and more specifically the interpretative approaches of the Constitutional Court in respect of the Bill of Rights Explain the interpretative approaches employed by the Constitutional Court in respect of the Bill of Rights Utilise the interpretative approaches in the interpretation of human rights.
-Apply provisions of the Bill of Rights in respect of hypothetical situations Explain the two-stage approach of constitutional adjudication as employed by the Constitutional Court; Explain the scope and application of selected human rights with reference to court judgments; Utilise the two-stage approach in hypothetical situations involving alleged human rights violations.
-Understand and explain the role of Chapter 9 institutions in respect of the protection of fundamental rights Explain and relate the importance of selected Chapter 9 institutions for the protection and enhancement of human rights in South Africa.
+Outline and explain the obligations imposed by the Bill of Rights;

+Explain which bodies are bound by the Bill of Rights;

+Explain who benefits from the

+protection of the Bill of Rights;

+Explain the difference and

+effect of direct and indirect

+application of the Bill of Rights

+on statute law, common law

+and customary law with

+reference to case law;

+Outline the impact of states of

+emergencies on various

+entrenched human rights.

+Understand and explain approaches Explain the interpretative

+to constitutional interpretation and approaches employed by the

+more specifically the interpretative Constitutional Court in respect

+approaches of the Constitutional of the Bill of Rights

+Court in respect of the Bill of Rights Utilise the interpretative

+Court in respect of the 2m of raigna approaches in the

+interpretation of human rights.

+Apply provisions of the Pill of Dights -

+Apply provisions of the Bill of Rights Explain the two-stage

+in respect of hypothetical situations approach of constitutional

+adjudication as employed by

+the Constitutional Court;

+Explain the scope and

+application of selected human

+rights with reference to court

+judgments;

+Utilise the two-stage approach

+in hypothetical situations

+involving alleged human rights

+violations.

+Understand and explain the role of Explain and relate the

+Chapter 9 institutions in respect of the importance of selected

+protection of fundamental rights Chapter 9 institutions for the

+protoction of fundamental rights Chapter 3 montations for the

+•

+protection and enhancement of

+human rights in South Africa.